orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 - Sufficient traction / product-market fit on the core platform
 - Determining that enabling transfers would comply with all applicable laws
 - The return of a crypto bull market (to protect the treasury's protocol-owned liquidity and avoid negative sentiment around price in a bear market)

+As many of these prerequisites should be met as possible.

+Note that prePO's governance process is still being finalized and therefore voting is not yet possible.

 ### Will there be an airdrop?